Thursday, 31 October 2024

 I know that, for example, the residents of Thomastown want to see their children have a home.
 When you look at the area of the north, often people’s parents lived in maybe Preston or Reservoir or Northcote.
 Then they cannot afford to live in that area, so they go down the train track – they go to Reservoir, they go to Thomastown, or those that lived in Thomastown are going up to South Morang or Mernda or Donnybrook.
 While these areas are lovely places to live, with all the red gums and the trees and that sort of stuff out that way, you also need to be near your family and your community, particularly if you are a young family, in order to have all the support that you need.
 This legislation is something that I believe the residents and constituents of the Thomastown electorate will be very pleased to see once they see the outcome of the program that we have for housing.

 Brad BATTIN (Berwick) (16:26): Good news: only 55 days till Christmas.
-Only 55 days until Santa comes back into Victoria and will go around and hopefully deliver more in relation to housing than what this government has done in 10 years.
+It is only 55 days until Santa comes back into Victoria and will go around and hopefully deliver more in relation to housing than what this government has done in 10 years.
 We have had 10 years of a Labor government with their red suit on, walking around pretending now that all issues in the state are not caused by them.
-Now they have brought in a bill, the Duties Amendment (More Homes) Bill 2024 – and we love it; we love a good Labor title when they put the names of the bills in, their ‘more homes bill’, which they have brought in as a matter of urgency here in Victoria.
-They have brought it in because they need to get it through ASAP.
-It is a piece of legislation that in 2017 this government voted to get rid of to support the duties in relation to buying off-the-plan all those years ago.
+Now they have brought in a bill, the Duties Amendment (More Homes) Bill 2024 – and we love it; we love a good Labor title when they put the names of the bills in, their ‘more homes’ bill, which they have brought in as a matter of urgency here in Victoria.
+They have brought it in because they need to get it through asap.
+It is a piece of legislation that in 2017 this government voted to get rid of to support the duties in relation to buying off the plan all those years ago.

 Iwan Walters interjected.